kevL/yata/ReadMe.txt

 Yata can be associated to open files that have a file-extension aka file-type in Windows Explorer.
 Yata doesn't do that automatically; it's for the user to set it up if he/she wants to.

+Appendix J: the Property Panel

+Yata can display the content of a selected row, vertically, in a panel that appears at the right.
+Click the innocent looking button that's beneath the close button on the title bar.
+Large tables will take a few seconds to initialize the panel.